danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-28-how-to-customize-the-macos-about-panel-in-swiftui.md

 ---
-title:  How to customize the macOS about panel in SwiftUI
+title:  How to customize the macOS About Panel in SwiftUI
 date:   2023-11-28 10:00:00 +0000
 tags:   swiftui macos